tbtommyb/wedding/content/venue/index.md

 ## Ceremony

-The ceremony will be at Merton College Chapel at **1.30pm** sharp.
+The ceremony will be at Merton College Chapel at **1.15pm**.
 The address is:

 Merton College
 Merton Street
 Oxford
 OX1 4JD

-There will be parking available about ten minutes' walk from the chapel.
-If you need somewhere more accessible please [let us know](mailto:tomandgeorgie2017@gmail.com) and we'll try to sort something out.
+There will be some parking spaces available about 15-20 minutes' walk from the chapel at St Catherine's College on Manor Road (OX1 3UJ).

-## Reception
+## Wedding breakfast and reception

-The wedding reception will be at:
+The wedding breakfast and reception will be at:

+Riverside Weddings
 Newbridge Farm
 Newbridge
 Standlake
 Oxfordshire
 OX29 7QD

 It's about 20 minutes drive west of Oxford along the A420.
-If you aren't driving we'll have transport from the chapel to the venue.
+Look for the Maybush or Rose Revived pubs and then turn off the A415 at the sign for Newbridge Farm.

 There will be a cash bar at the venue.